Search

 Jim: Because “I am Mr. Marvelous.”

+Dave: Exactly. (laughing).
 I’m Mr. Romance, you know?

 Jim: Am I helping you there, Ann?

 Ann: Yes.
-Thank you!
+Thank you.

-Dave: That’s what I thought.
+Dave: So that’s what I thought.

 Jim: So Mr. Marvelous is going.